 - 2 medium celeriac, about 1kg in total, peeled and cut into 2cm cubes

 - Salt and pepper

-Heat 1 tablespoon of the butter or oil in a frying pan over a medium heat and brown the mince and livers.
+If using minced lamb, heat 1 tablespoon of the butter or oil in a pan over a medium heat and brown the mince and livers.
 Remove from the pan and set aside.

 Meanwhile, make the celeriac mash.
 Steam the celeriac cubes in a pan with a little water, lid on, for about 15 minutes until tender.
 Drain well and then roughly mash with the mustard and butter.
 Season well.

 Check the filling.
 Stir through the fresh parsley and taste for seasoning.
 Spoon into a large ovenproof dish, then top with the mash.
 Bake for 25–30 minutes until golden.